 Most of the records in the ARC were released in full to the public between 1993 and 1998.
 A small part of the records, however, continue to have text redacted even today.
-There is much confusion and misinformation on this subject, read both the link below and my blog notes for the details.
+There is much confusion and misinformation on this subject.

 About this site